libplctag/libplctag/README.md

 * other groups use this library (if you do, please let us know).

 PLC5, SLC 500, MicroLogix, Micro8X0, CompactLogix and ControlLogix are trademarks of Rockwell/Allen Bradley.
 Windows and Visual Studio are trademarks of Microsoft.
+Apple owns the trademark on macOS.
 Please let us know if we missed some so that we can get all the attributions correct!

 We need and welcome help with the following: